Where are they now? The England U21s from new Wembley’s 1st game

 Baines’ 30 senior England caps is the second-highest tally of the 11 who started against Italy, with only Cahill earning more, even if he – like his team-mate that day – would have to wait until 2010 for a full debut for his country.

-The left-back has crossed the 400 mark for Premier League appearances, joining Everton from Wigan Athletic a few months after the Italy game and ending up an important player under a number of managers.
+The left-back has crossed the 400 mark for Premier League appearances, joining Everton from Wigan Athletic a few months after the Italy game and becoming an important player under a number of managers.

 If you were forced to guess which of the players that day would go the furthest, Bentley might well have been your first choice.

-The Blackburn winger was rebuilding his career at Ewood Park after leaving boyhood club Arsenal in 2006, and would ultimately leave for Tottenham in a £15million move not long after.
+The Blackburn winger was rebuilding his career at Ewood Park after leaving boyhood club Arsenal in 2006 and was signed by Tottenham in a £15million in 2008.

-However, that was as good as it really got – his seventh and final senior England cap would arrive in his first Spurs season, and injuries contributed to him hanging up his boots in 2014 at the age of just 29, three years after his last senior goal.
+However, that was as good as it really got – his seventh and final senior England cap came in his first Spurs season and injuries contributed to him hanging up his boots in 2014 at the age of just 29, three years after his last senior goal.